 Established in 1911, Thorntons is now the UK’s only independent chocolate and confectionary company.
-With 286 shops, 186 franchises and a strong supermarket presence, Thorntons makes chocolate lovers smile every day with their delicious products.
-In 1924, Thorntons innovated created their own Special Toffee recipe and has since become synonymous with their hugely successful toffee range.
+With 286 shops, 186 franchises and a strong supermarket presence, Thorntons make chocolate lovers smile every day with their delicious products.
+In 1924, Thorntons created their own Special Toffee recipe, which has since helped their toffee range become a national favourite.

 Thorntons wanted to design a new range of bags, boxes and the quintessentially British Toffee slabs.
 The designs would need to engage a younger demographic, without alienating the existing older market.
 The resulting quirky, Heath Robinson style illustrations would carefully strike this balance and have already proved a big hit with young and old.

-Utilising the vintage illustrations we created, we developed a storyboard which we’ve brought to life with animation.
+With the vintage illustrations we created, we developed a storyboard which we brought to life with animation.
 This was inspired by the fun eccentricity of the Monty Python animated sequences and helps to portray the heritage of Thorntons.

 The video has been used as part of an integrated Facebook campaign aimed to attract a younger demographic.